Est. for over 30 years

 Hilary Whitaker BSc.
 (Hons) Ost., MSc.
 Medical Acupuncture

 Hilary is one of our senior associates, having joined the practice on qualification in 2000.
-She is dually qualified, having both an honours degree from the British School of Osteopathy and a masters degree in Medical Acupuncture.
-She is fully registered with the General Osteopathic Council and a member of the British Medical Acupuncture Society.
+She is dually qualified, having both an honours degree from the British School of Osteopathy and a Masters degree in Medical Acupuncture.
+She is fully registered with the General Osteopathic Council and an Accredited member of the British Medical Acupuncture Society.

-Hilary’s approach is always to try to move you on from treatment to self-management where possible, helping you understand your problem, giving simple exercises as soon as practical, and then when things are improving devising a strategy to help you maintain things in the longer term.
+Hilary’s approach is always where possible to move you on quickly from "first aid" treatment to self-management, by helping you understand your problem, and giving you simple exercises as soon as practical.
+Once things are improving she will then work with you to find a realistic strategy to help you maintain things in the longer term.

 She uses traditional osteopathic techniques such as massage and spinal manipulation, complemented by myofascial dry needling, acupuncture and craniosacral osteopathy.
 She is trained in kinesiology taping by the Kinesiology Taping Association to advanced level 3.
 Hilary also uses electrotherapies such as therapeutic ultrasound and electroacupuncture.
-She completed an advanced manipulation course at the British School of Osteopathy in 2015, and is looking forwards to completing studies in M=myofascial R=release this year.
+She has completed courses in advanced manipulation and myofacsial release.

 She has also undergone extensive paediatric post-graduate level training at the British School of Osteopathy, Sutherland Cranial College, and London School of Osteopathy.